 To date, Dr. Austin’s aesthetic surgery research has focused breast reduction, revision breast reduction, abdominoplasty and massive weight loss, and plastic surgery education.
 However, he continues to work alongside Drs.
 Lista and Ahmad to advance the practice of aesthetic plastic surgery through research.
 In fact, in 2015 Dr. Austin was selected to join the Editorial Board of the Aesthetic Surgery Journal as one of five Next Generation Editors, an eminent role that he continues to hold today.

 Throughout his career, Dr. Austin has been the recipient of dozens of awards, honours, and accolades.
 During his specialty training, he received the Dr. Hugh G. Thompson Humanitarian Award—awarded to the trainee who best emulates the philosophies of humanitarianism—in addition to the Best Clinical Paper Award for his research in 2016.
 He is the recipient of numerous scholarships, including the American Society for Aesthetic Plastic Surgery Annual Meeting Scholarship and the American Society for Surgery of the Hand Annual Meeting Scholarship.

-Dr. Austin is a Fellow of the Royal College of Surgeons of Canada and holds memberships in numerous medical and scientific organizations, including Candidate Memberships in the American Society of Plastic Surgeons, the American Society for Aesthetic Plastic Surgery, the American Society for Surgery of the Hand, and the American Association of Hand Surgery.
+Dr. Austin is a Fellow of the Royal College of Surgeons of Canada and holds memberships in numerous medical and scientific organizations, including the Canadian Society of Plastic Surgeons and the American Society of Plastic Surgeons.
+He is a candidate for membership with the Canadian Society for Aesthetic Plastic Surgery, the American Society for Aesthetic Plastic Surgery, the American Society for Surgery of the Hand, and the American Association of Hand Surgery.